mmichellesvv/Color-Blindless-Detection/README.md

 # Unique Colors for Colorblindness Detection

-Project focuses on simulating color perception for different types of colorblindness (protanopia, deuteranopia, tritanopia, and monochromacy) and identifying unique color shades that minimize confusion.
+Project focuses on simulating color perception for different types of colorblindness (protanopia, deuteranopia, tritanopia, and monochromacy) and identifying unique color shades that maximize confusion.

 Key components include:
 1. **Dataset** – Generating a base color set and simulating color vision deficiencies.
-2. **Processing**: Unique Colors Detection – Grouping colors using clustering algorithms and selecting distinct shades based on color variance metrics (RGB and LAB).
+2. **Processing**: Unique Colors Detection – Grouping colors using clustering algorithms and selecting unique shades.
-3. **Results**: Confusion Samples – Providing optimized palettes for colorblind users, improving accessibility and visual differentiation.
+3. **Results**: Confusion Samples – Providing the most common palettes for colorblindness, while ensuring the most distinct ones for healthy vision..

 ## Table of Contents
 1. [Introduction](#introduction)